Faculty

 Associate professor of practice

-Born in São Paulo, Brazil, Luciana Souza grew up in a family of bossa nova innovators—her father, a singer and songwriter, her mother, a poet and lyricist.
-Souza’s work as a performer transcends traditional boundaries around musical styles, offering solid roots in jazz, a sophisticated lineage in world music and an enlightened approach to new music.
+Luciana Souza was born in São Paulo, Brazil in 1966.
+Souza grew up in a family of Bossa Nova innovators—her father, a singer and songwriter, her mother, a poet and lyricist.
+Her work as a performer transcends traditional boundaries around musical styles, offering solid roots in jazz, sophisticated lineage in world music and an enlightened approach to new music.

-As a leader, Souza has been releasing acclaimed recordings since 2002, including her six Grammy-nominated records Brazilian DuosNorth and SouthDuos IITideDuos III and The Book of Chet.
-Her latest recording, Cometa, was nominated for Best Latin Jazz Album at the 2024 Grammy Awards.
+As a leader, Luciana Souza has released acclaimed recordings since 2002, including her six Grammy-nominated records Brazilian DuosNorth and SouthDuos IITideDuos III and The Book of Chet.
 Her debut recording for Universal, The New Bossa Nova, was produced by her husband, Larry Klein, and was met with widespread critical acclaim.
-Her recordings also include two works based on poetry: The Poems of Elizabeth Bishop and Other Songs and Neruda.
+Her recordings also include two works based on poetry: The Poems of Elizabeth Bishop and Other Songsand Neruda.
 Of her 2015 release, Speaking in Tongues, The New York Times said: “Luciana Souza has used her voice as an instrument of empathy and intimacy, cultural linkage and poetic disquisition…singing wordlessly but with full expressive intent.”
 Her critically acclaimed recording, The Book of Longing, saw Souza immersed in the world of poetry again.
 She set poems by Leonard Cohen, Emily Dickinson, Edna St. Vincent Millay and Christina Rossetti to music.
-Her 2020 recording, Storytellers, had her collaborating with Grammy Award-winning composer and arranger Vince Mendoza and the Cologne-based WDR Big Band, on a tribute to the great songwriters of Brazil, including Antonio Carlos Jobim, Gilberto Gil, Chico Pinheiro, Djavan, Guinga and others.
+Her 2020 recording, Storytellers, had her collaborating with Grammy Award-winning composer and arranger Vince Mendoza, and the Cologne-based WDR Big Band, on a tribute to the great songwriters of Brazil, including Jobim, Gilberto Gil, Chico Pinheiro, Djavan, Guinga and many others.

 Souza has performed and recorded with musical luminaries including Herbie Hancock (on his Grammy-winning record, River: The Joni Letters), Paul Simon, James Taylor, Bobby McFerrin, Maria Schneider and Danilo Perez, among others.
 Her longstanding duo work with Brazilian guitarist Romero Lubambo has received accolades across the globe, and her complete discography contains more than 60 records as a side singer.
 Her singing has been called “transcendental, “perfect” and of “unparalleled beauty.”
 Entertainment Weekly writes, “Her voice traces a landscape of emotion that knows no boundaries.”
 Of her work with the chamber music ensemble A Far Cry, the Boston Globe said: “Her performance was more than beautiful.
 It was consolatory, and true to the work’s air of ultimate things.”

-Souza has been a prominent soloist in two significant works by composer Osvaldo Golijov: La Pasion According to St. Mark and Oceana.
-She has performed with the Bach Akademie Stuttgart, Boston Symphony Orchestra and Brooklyn Philharmonic.
-Other orchestral appearances include performances with the New York Philharmonic, Atlanta Symphony, Los Angeles Philharmonic, Los Angeles Chamber Orchestra and American Composers Orchestra.
-She has performed under conducting greats such as Robert Spano, Roberto Minczuk and Jeffrey Kahane.
-Her work in chamber music includes a fruitful collaboration with the Los Angeles Guitar Quartet, composers Derek Bermel and Patrick Zimmerli, and composers of The Blue Hour, Rachel Grimes, Angelica Negrón, Shara Nova, Caroline Shaw and Sarah Kirkland Snyder.
+Souza has been a prominent soloist in two important works by composer Osvaldo Golijov: La Pasion According to St. Mark and Oceana.
+She has performed with the Bach Akademie Stuttgart, the Boston Symphony Orchestra and the Brooklyn Philharmonic.
+Other orchestral appearances include performances with the New York Philharmonic, the Atlanta Symphony, the Los Angeles Philharmonic, the Los Angeles Chamber Orchestra and the American Composers Orchestra.
+She has performed under the expert and inspired baton of conducting greats Robert Spano, Roberto Minczuk and Jeffrey Kahane.
+Her work in chamber music includes a fruitful collaboration with the Los Angeles Guitar Quartet—composers Derek Bermel, Patrick Zimmerli and the composers of The Blue Hour, Rachel Grimes, Angelica Negrón, Shara Nova, Caroline Shaw, and Sarah Kirkland Snyder—a setting of a poem by Carolyn Forché.